 - BORN: COVID-19 Immunizations and Pregnancy (various languages available)

-The vaccines are safe for the breastfeeding person, and should be offered to those eligible for vaccination.
-Recent data shows that mRNA from vaccines do not transfer into breast milk.
-Anti-COVID-19 antibodies produced by the breastfeeding person have also been shown to transfer through breast milk and provide protection to the infant.
+COVID-19 vaccines are safe for the breastfeeding or chestfeeding person, and should be offered to those eligible for vaccination.
+Recent data shows that mRNA from vaccines do not transfer into breast or chest milk.
+Anti-COVID-19 antibodies produced by the breastfeeding or chestfeeding person have been shown to transfer through breast or chest milk and provide protection to their infant.

 For Additional Information